cyborg-ai-git/doc_evo_framework_ai/doc/25_1_bridge.md

 The **Evo Bridge EPQB** architecture is built upon four fundamental cryptographic entities that work together to provide secure, quantum-resistant peer-to-peer communication.
 Each entity serves a specific role in the distributed trust model and cryptographic protocol stack.

-> NB: Beta Version Only PkKyberDilitium is supported

 ### Enum Entity Types